Ski Season Jobs in Japan

 There are three main ski regions in Japan, two of which are on the main island of Honshu, and one of which is on the northern island of Hokkaido.

 Hokkaido has the best riding in the country, although it is colder than other ski regions in Japan.
-Hokkaido is home to the famous Niseko Mountain Resort Grand Hirafu (the most popular resort in Japan among English speakers) and you will also find well-known resorts of Rusutsu, Kiroro and Furano here too.
+Hokkaido is home to the famous Niseko Mountain Resort Grand Hirafu (the most popular resort in Japan among English speakers, with plenty of employers) and you will also find well-known resorts of Rusutsu, Kiroro and Furano here too.
 The major resorts on Hakkaido are close to the city of Sapporo.

 The region of Tohoku is found in the northeastern part of the main island of Honshu.
 The prefectures of Yamagata, Iwate, and Aomori are where you will find ski resorts here.
 While this region is less crowded, it is more difficult to get to and the snowfall is not as good as in Hokkaido.